xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 request parameter values.

 The same problem occurs with incoming HTTP headers.
-When sending the following header from a client to ArangoDB
+When sending the following header from a client to AvocadoDB

     X-My-Value: 5